ibm-cloud-docs/watson/getting-started-cf.md

   ```
   {: pre}

-  By deleting an app, you free up {{site.data.keyword.Bluemix_notm}} memory and quota to use for other applications.
+  By deleting an app, you free up {{site.data.keyword.cloud_notm}} memory and quota to use for other applications.

 - [**cf bind-service**](/docs/cli/reference/cfcommands/index.html#cf_bind-service) Binds a service to an application.